 Cyberlaw, Regulations and Compliance

-The Cyberlaw, Regulations and Compliance domain prepares students to participate in legal analysis of relevant cyberlaws and address governance, standards, policies, and legislation.
+The Cyberlaw, Regulations and Compliance area of study prepares students to participate in legal analysis of relevant cyberlaws and address governance, standards, policies, and legislation.
 Students will conduct a security risk analysis for an enterprise system.
 In addition, students will determine cyber requirements for third‐party vendor agreements.
 Students will also evaluate provisions of both the 2001 and 2006 USA PATRIOT Acts.

-This domain prepares the students to conduct internal threat assessments and to analyze their risks and impact on an organization.
+This area of study prepares the students to conduct internal threat assessments and to analyze their risks and impact on an organization.

 Forensics and Network Intrusion

-This domain focuses on identifying vulnerabilities and neutralizing threats from outside entities and on investigating and preventing lose in the cyber-domain.
+This area of study focuses on identifying vulnerabilities and neutralizing threats from outside entities and on investigating and preventing lose in the cyber-domain.

 Content focuses on categorizing levels of risk and understanding how risk can impact the operations of the business through a scenario involving the creation of a risk management program and business continuity program for a company and a business situation reacting to a crisis/disaster situation affecting the company.

 This course prepares students to plan and execute industry best practices related to conducting organization-wide information assurance initiatives and to preparing an organization for implementing a comprehensive Information Assurance Management program.